 - Some marriage (1836-1915) and death (1867-1933) records for Calhoun County.

-- Free access to Ancestry, Library Edition (available in the library only).
+- Free access to Ancestry, Library Edition (temporarily available at home with password).

 - An extensive collection of area family histories.

 - Select church records, available on microfilm.